Mixing for acoustic wave motion with boundary random force: Introduction

 from which we can see that the energy dissipated by the boundary friction.
 The author in \cite{B1} point out the energy $\mathcal{E}(t)$ have no uniform decay rates.
 Afterwards, authors in \cite{Qin} obtained polynomial decay of $\mathcal{E}(t)$ under the following geometrical conditions

 for some point $x_0\in\mathbb{R}^3$ and some constant $c>0$.
-We refer the reader to \cite{LL, AN1, AN2, Gao2} for deep studies on stability for the related acoustic systems.
+We refer the reader to \cite{LL, AN1, AN2, Gao2} for deep studies on stability for the related acoustic wave systems.

 However, if the boundary random force $\xi\neq 0$, what is the propagation of acoustic wave?
 As we know, the friction tends to drive any system to a completely \textit{dead} state, while the noise tends to keep the system \textit{alive}.
 What is the balance between friction and noise?
-From the viewpoint of mathematics, we should concern about the large time behavior of solution to the acoustic system (\ref{1}-\ref{2}-\ref{3}) under the interaction of the friction and random force both acting on the part of the boundary.
+From the viewpoint of mathematics, we should concern about the large time behavior of solution to the acoustic wave system~(\ref{1}-\ref{2}-\ref{3}) under the interaction of the friction and random force both acting on the boundary.
+To be precise, we are interested in the problem of mixing for the corresponding random flow generated by the acoustic wave system~(\ref{1}-\ref{2}-\ref{3}).
+The following theorem is a simplified version of the main result of this paper. (see Section~\ref{sec:mixing} for an exact statement). \begin{thm} Under the above geometric condition of the domain, the acoustic wave system~(\ref{1}-\ref{2}-\ref{3}) is mixing which means the law of its solution converges to an invariant measure weakly as time goes to infinity. \end{thm}

-Let us mention that there have been relatively few analysis of the wave equation with stochastic boundary values.
+Let us mention that there have been relatively few mathematical analysis of the wave equation with stochastic boundary values.
 In 1993, Mao and Markus in \cite{Mao} used the parallelogram identity to represent the solution explicitly.
-However, the 1-dimensionality of space is essential in their analysis.
-Afterwards, Kim in \cite{Kim} combined the Galerkin method and the duality argument to establish the well-posedness for a 1-d wave equation with variable coefficients and white noise on the Neumann boundary.
+However, the one-dimensionality of space is essential in their analysis.
+Afterwards, Kim in \cite{Kim} combined the Galerkin method and the duality argument to establish the well-posedness for a one-dimensional wave equation with variable coefficients and white noise on the Neumann boundary.
 On the other hand, the parabolic equations with boundary white noises have been studied by some authors (e.g. \cite{Sowers, Maslowski, FW}).
-Recently, Shirikyan in \cite{Armen2} developed a general framework for dealing with random perturbations acting though the boundary of the domain and applied this result to study the 2-d Navier-Stokes system driven by a random force on the Dirichlet boundary.
-To the best of my knowledge, the problem of mixing for the acoustic system with a random perturbation acting through the boundary has not been studied in earlier works.
+Recently, Shirikyan in \cite{Armen2} developed a general framework for dealing with random perturbations acting through the boundary of the domain and applied this result to study the two-dimensional Navier-Stokes system driven by a random force on the Dirichlet boundary.
+To the best of my knowledge, the problem of mixing for the acoustic wave system with a random perturbation acting through the boundary has not been studied in earlier works.